-"Once a mere mortal, now the most powerful member of the Court, Corva is the master of Life and Death, of Fate and Destiny.
+Once a mere mortal, now the most powerful member of the Court, Corva is the master of Life and Death, of Fate and Destiny.
 She hears the first cries of newborn children, and the dying words of all mortals.
 She weaves the complicated tapestry of destiny, deciphering its meaning, and watching its threads twist, turn, bind, unbind, tangle, and detangle.
 And once a mortal's life is complete, it is Corva's pallid face that is the last they see.

-She is the arbiter of fate.
+She is the Ascendant Mortal.

-The greatest of the Court."
+The greatest of the Court.

-Corva’s primary domains are Fate and Destiny, and the cycle of Life and Death.
-While she is able to watch the complicated lives of mortals dance and entangle themselves in each other, Corva makes it a point to rarely ever interfere in their lives herself.
+FATE & DESTINY: While she is able to watch the complicated lives of mortals dance and entangle themselves in each other, Corva makes it a point to rarely ever interfere in their lives herself.
 Having lived as a mortal, Corva still holds that part of her past close to her chest.
-She does her duty as the goddess of fate and destiny following a simple mantra: mortals make their own fate.

 The history of Corva is well-known by almost all Aurians.
 It is common knowledge that long ago, during the ruinous time of the Dragon Age, Corva was a mortal.
 Yet she was no mere mortal.
 As the Spirit Beasts destroyed the lands and as the Dragon Lords began to tear Auria apart, every god chose Corva out of every other mortal to join their Court.